This section includes General FAQs on Terrorism Reinsurance Pool (terrorism pool) coverage.

 No. ARPC terrorism reinsurance premiums are calculated based on the tier rate for the physical location of the risk, not the post office box address.
 The postcode assigned to the street address of the insured property must be ascertained to determine the appropriate tier and accurately calculate the terrorism reinsurance premium.
 Postcodes assigned to post office box locations are not to be used.

 Railways and pipelines can traverse many areas and it is difficult to accurately determine the premium income applicable to the various ARPC tiers.
-We recommend that insurers the tier locations of those assets and calculate the premium according to those tiers.
+We recommend that insurers use the tier locations of those assets and calculate the premium according to those tier rates.
 We do not expect insurers to trace every kilometre of track or pipeline.
 Note that the terrorism reinsurance premium is applicable to the whole of the eligible premium income, including that of pipelines, tracks, and structures.

 ARPC’s quarterly account template requires a split of premium into tier and State.
 Consequently, it is important to ensure that the actual risk location is used when recording data on your accounting system.
 Relatively few postcodes straddle State boundaries.
 However, special care should be taken when such postcodes arise to ensure the risk location is recorded in the correct State.
 Insurers are to use only the boundaries specified by Australia Post.